Cauchy convergence in V-normed categories: -normed categories

+for all $f:x\to y$ and $g:y\to z$.
+A normed functor $F:\mathbb X\to\mathbb Y$ must be non-expanding: $|Ff|\leq|f|$ for all morphisms $f$ in $\mathbb X$.
+Every Lawvere metric space $X=(X,d)$ (defined to satisfy just (\ref{Lawveremetric})) gives equivalently, via Facts \ref{secondremarks}(2) and (\ref{VCatconditions}), a small indiscrete normed category when we write $X(x,y)$ for $d(x,y)$; likewise for non-expanding maps.This describes the full reflective embedding

-of Facts \ref{secondremarks}(2) (with the subscript $1$ indicating the Lipschitz constant defining the morphisms).
-Its left adjoint $\mathrm s$ provides the set $X$ of all objects of a small normed category $\mathbb X$ with the (Lawvere) metric
+with the subscript $1$ indicating the Lipschitz constant defining the morphisms.
+Its left adjoint $\mathrm s$ provides the set $X$ of all objects of a small normed category $\mathbb X$ with the (Lawvere) metric\footnote{Our use of $\inf$ and $\sup$ refers to the standard order of the reals; they become $\bigvee$ and $\bigwedge$ in the quantale ${\mathcal R}_+$.}